cockroachdb/docs/src/current/v24.3/set-up-logical-data-replication.md

 _Modes_ determine how LDR replicates the data to the destination cluster.
 There are two modes:

 - `immediate` (default): Attempts to replicate the changed row directly into the destination table, without re-running constraint validations or triggers.
 It does not support writing into tables with [foreign key]({% link {{ page.version.version }}/foreign-key.md %}) constraints.
 - `validated`: Attempts to apply the write in a similar way to a user-run query, which would re-run all constraint validations or triggers relevant to the destination table(s).
-It will potentially reject the change if it fails rather than writing it, which will cause the row change to enter the DLQ instead.
+If the change violates foreign key dependencies, unique constraints, or other constraints, the row will be put in the DLQ instead.

 {{site.data.alerts.callout_info}}
 If you would like to ignore TTL deletes in LDR, you can use the `discard = ttl-deletes` option in the `CREATE LOGICAL REPLICATION STREAM` statement.